-Show for Selected Customer Groups Only - You can offer the option of choosing the delivery date only to a certain groups only.
-If this option is set to 'Yes', the Customer Groups section will appear, otherwise it will stay hidden.
+Show for Selected Customer Groups Only - You can offer the option of choosing the delivery date only to certain groups only.
+If this option is set to 'Yes', the Customer Groups section will appear, otherwise, it will stay hidden.

 Show for Selected Shipping Methods Only option works in analogy with customer group settings.

 The Delivery Date Edit Section allows enabling users to edit their orders after placing them, in other words - rescheduling the delivery date if certain conditions are met.

 Rule activation and Order status - Thus, an order status could be rescheduled if you specify certain order statuses, e.g. ‘Pending’, ‘Pending Payment’ or ‘Payment Review’.

 Lockdown period - The lockdown period is a time interval before the order delivery date.
 When the lockdown period is running - customers cannot edit the delivery date.

 Delivery Time and Comments fields have the same options as the Delivery Date field set.